Category: Audio System Repair and Service

 1.5 In the Open Macro window, select the omnibus.ttl macro and click Open.
 The bass module is now ready to receive further TAP commands.

-Check if the bass module is ready to receive TAP by issuing the TAP command ST S.
+receive TAP by issuing the TAP command ST S.

 Type: